 The Commission had a familiarisation workshop with Parliament in Mutare in the month of July.
 The meeting was convened through the Offices of the Speaker and Clerk of Parliament with the Portfolio Committee on Justice, Legal and Parliamentary Affairs and the Thematic Committee on Human Rights.
-Among many milestones agreed, the workshop resolved that the Commission develops a comprehensive organogram down to a district level with a staff compliment of over 300 employees.
-The parliament made this recommendation after realising that the Commission is operating with a sunset close and is obliged by law to operate throughout the country.
-The meeting resolved for a joint familiarisation trip to Rwanda of the

-Commission and the Parliament to familiarise with the healing programme in Rwanda which is credited of its reliance on indigenous knowledge.
+Among many milestones agreed, the workshop resolved that the Commission develops a comprehensive organogram down to district level to ensure wider coverage of its work.
+The two Committees of Parliament made this recommendation after realising that the Commission is operating with a sunset close and is obliged by law to operate throughout the country.
+The meeting resolved for a joint familiarisation trip to Rwanda of the Commission and members drawn from Parliament's two Committees to familiarise with the healing programme in Rwanda which is credited of its reliance on indigenous knowledge.
 Parliament further recommended NPRC to enter into MOUs with local universities to be better equipped in peace studies, indigenous knowledge systems and other knowledge areas of the Commission's work.

-Members of the Parliamentary Portfolio Committee on Justice, Legal and Parliamentary Affairs and the Thematic Committee on Human Rights meeting with the Commission
+Members of the Parliamentary Portfolio Committee on Justice, Legal and Parliamentary Affairs and the Thematic Committee on Human Rights meeting with the Commission in Mutare